American Protégé Policy

 Winners must at all times behave appropriately when taking part in the Recital and observe the Competition Rules and any other American Protégé Policies Rules or Regulations in force at the Halls, studios and/or other locations.
 The American Protégé reserve the right to remove from the Hall, studio or other premises or location, any Winner and/or a person (-s) accompanying the Winner who break (-s) such rules and/or fail (-s) to behave appropriately and to disqualify such Winner.

-XII.
+XV.
 PRIVACY / USE OF PERSONAL INFORMATION

 By participating in the Competition, an applicant:

-XIII.
+XVI.
 INTELLECTUAL PROPERTY

 All intellectual property, including but not limited to trade-marks, trade names, logos, designs, promotional materials, web pages, source code, drawings, illustrations, slogans and representations are owned by American Protégé and/or its affiliates.
 All rights are reserved.
 Unauthorized copying or use of any copyrighted material or intellectual property without the express written consent of American Protégé is strictly prohibited.